jay-j/Cezm/notes.md

 - zero-duration milestones
 - Resize the various sub-pieces
 - Highlight things that are the same or related to what's under the cursor.
 Names, dates, dependencies...
+- Derived fields displayed in node focus are editable and change the source.
+- Task groups / summary / rollup tasks; nested tasks.
+How does this work with partial edit mode?
+Also display the minimum/common parent information.
+- Auto indenting/formatting of the file.
+- Margin system
+- Diff system - or just rely on git?
+Or have git UX elements within this system?

 # The Format
 Use "hjson":  https://hjson.github.io/